spatie/laravel-data/docs/advanced-usage/eloquent-casting.md

 ### Nullable collections

-You can also use the `nullable` argument in the case where you _always_ want a `DataCollection` to be returned.
+You can also use the `default` argument in the case where you _always_ want a `DataCollection` to be returned.

 The first argument (after `:`) should always be the data class to be used with the `DataCollection`, but you can add `nullable` as a comma separated second argument.